jmcgown14/event-planner/README.md

 When you click the save button for that timeblock then the text for that event is saved in local storage When you refresh the page then the saved events persist

-~Work in colaboration with Katherine Reiner~
+Work in colaboration with Katherine Reiner.

 [Project Link](https://jmcgown14.github.io/event-planner/)